Cheapest Cell Phone Plan

 In examining cell phone history, one might trace the origin of this business approach to telephone billing to the decision to splinter AT&T’s monopoly in the early eighties.
 This opened up the primary telecommunications network to outside providers, which freed a number of smaller companies to initialize different payment systems.

-The first large scale solution for prepaid mobile phone service occurred in the early nineties when the Houston Cellular Telephone Company devised a manner to offer service to customers who were otherwise denied cellular service because of a lack of credit history or a poor credit history.
+The first large scale solution for prepaid mobile phone service occurred in the early nineties when the Houston Cellular Telephone Company devised a way to offer service to customers who were otherwise denied cellular service because of a lack of credit history or a poor credit history.

 Since then the concept has been adopted by almost every major cellular carrier in the world.
-While it is often considered the “cheap” approach to cell phone service, in some areas — such as Ireland — prepaid cell phone plans have become the standard.
+While it is often considered the “cheap” approach to cell phone service, in some areas — such as Ireland — prepaid plans have become the standard.

 Disadvantages of Cheap Prepaid Cell Phones